NCEA L2 Physics - Mātai Ahupūngao

 By the end of the course, you will know about the principles of

-Using equations to calculate how fast you are are going, how far your are travelling and how your speed is changing.
+Using equations to calculate how fast you are going, how far you are travelling and how your speed is changing.
 Energy conservation between different forms of energy like electricity and sound.
 Momentum conservation when objects collide or explode.
 Vectors calculations used for sailing or rocketry.
-Projectile motion to predict how rockets move or objects fall and balancing forces like weight and tension on a bridge with torque and equilibrium.
+Projectile motion to predict how rockets move, or objects fall and balancing forces like weight and tension on a bridge with torque and equilibrium.

 Course Overview